Crackzero/ObjectCatalog/README.md

-**Assumptions for calculating the object localization suitability**
+**Assumptions for calculating the object localization suitability** All referenced sources of object attributes can be found in the Microsoft Excel table.
+- A frontfacing camera is mounted in a car and driving along a straight road.
+- While driving towards the object, a distance towards the object d = [-300 to 0] was assumed.
-- Camera to the right Side of the Road = 1,75m
+- The camera to the right side of the Road = 1,75m
-- Street length in Germany = 627000 km
+- Germany has a street length in = 627000 km
-- Z height of camera camera = 1.2 m
+- Camera Z height (above the street) = 1.2 m
 - Area of Germany = 357386 km²

 **object localization suitability calculatoin**
+The calculation is done in three steps. first of all the real world object is